 Ready to start? email Andrew

-You'll find details about me on the Who We Are page but briefly, photography has been my full-time career for twenty one years (read more about that on my blog here).
+You'll find details about me on the Who We Are page but briefly, photography has been my full-time career for twenty two years (read more about that on my blog here).
 I'm incredibly lucky to earn my living doing what I love and I try to approach every day and every year by remembering that simple fact.

 During that time, I've worked for over 300 clients, and more than 200 in the architecture, construction, engineering, and design fields since I began specializing in architectural photography in 2000.
 My clients have ranged from one-person shops and local editorial outlets, to some of the largest architecture and land design firms in the Northwest and the biggest magazine titles in the country.
 Images of mine have helped clients win awards that include an AIA Design Award, three ASLA National Design Awards, three Washington Association of Landscape Professionals (WALP) awards, recognition in AIA-Seattle's FutureShack competition, and an annual Readers' Choice "10 Most Popular" selection on Houzz.com.
 But most importantly, I'm grateful that over half of my clients every year are returning firms, or firms to whom I've been recommended by past clients.